Course Outline

 Audience

-- System administrators and middleware engineers in the public sector
+- System administrators and middleware engineers in public sector organizations

-- Support staff involved in enterprise application deployment and monitoring within government agencies
+- Support staff involved in enterprise application deployment and monitoring for government entities

 Testimonials (2)